pipcet/zmq-bench/00-preample.md

 xsubs is also done, using a pure C implementation as a baseline for performance.

+All the code used to generate the results is listed at the end.

 #### Test box ####
     CPU:  Intel Core Quad i7-2600K CPU @ 3.40GHz
     Mem:  4GB